-Western Australia’s premiere netball competition, the West Australian Netball League (WANL) is an elite training and league structure that provides the best opportunities for players, coaches, umpires and officials to develop and maximise their abilities.
+Western Australia’s premiere netball competition, the Gold Industry Group West Australian Netball League (WANL) is an elite training and league structure that provides the best opportunities for players, coaches, umpires and officials to develop and maximise their abilities.
 Engaging seven Clubs, WANL serves as the primary pathway to the West Coast Fever program for West Australian netballers.

 The League launched in 1989 as the State Netball League, with six metropolitan and 12 country regions.
 During the initial years, all matches were played in a home and away series, and all players and officials were required to play for the region of their residence.
 Netball WA celebrated 25 years of the League in 2014.

-In 2015, following extensive community consultation, the competition underwent a name change, and is now known as the West Australian Netball League.
+In 2015, following extensive community consultation, the competition underwent a name change to the West Australian Netball League.
 The League consisted of eight regions (five metropolitan and three country), with 22 teams across three divisions – League, Reserves and 18U.

 In 2018, Netball WA introduced a Men’s Division, with four teams competing, namely, the West Coast Warriors, Perth Lions, South East Demons and Wheatbelt Flames.
 The West Coast Warriors would go on to be crowned premiers.

 2018 also marked the most significant change in the competition’s history.
 While celebrating its 30th anniversary, Netball WA sought out up to eight new WANL clubs to compete in a revamped format, with seven clubs awarded a licence to compete in the 20U and League divisions, while four of those seven will compete in the Men’s division.

 An eighth club will be announced in the coming weeks to compete from 2020-2021.

-The Jill McIntosh Medal is awarded annually to the Fairest & Best player in the West Australian Netball League.
+The Jill McIntosh Medal is awarded annually to the Fairest & Best player in the Gold Industry Group West Australian Netball League.
 Votes are awarded on a 3-2-1 basis by the umpires each game, with the player with the most votes crowned the winner.

 * In 1989 and 1990, the award was called Classique Player of the Series.